There are plenty of great destinations to visit this summer in the Finger Lakes, including:

 Started in Skaneateles, Doug's Fish Fry has been serving since 1982.
 Their seafood is delivered by truck on crushed ice five days per week.
 The menu offers seafood, chicken, grilled items, steamed clams and lobsters, beer, wine and ice cream.
 Doug's Dipping Sauce is also available in a convenient take-home size at the Skaneateles or Cortland locations, at The Great New York State Fair, and online.

 Visit the historic home of William Henry Seward and his family.
-Serving as state senator, governor of New York, a U.S. senator, and as Secretary of State during the Lincoln and Johnson administrations, Seward was one of the foremost politicians of nineteenth century America.
+Serving as a state senator, governor of New York, a U.S. senator, and as Secretary of State during the Lincoln and Johnson administrations, Seward was one of the foremost politicians of nineteenth-century America.
 The museum provides guided tours to help you navigate the many fascinating aspects of this beautifully preserved home that houses one of the largest original collections in the United States.

 Since 1903, Seymour Library has been housed in the historic Case Memorial Building.
 On the National Register of Historic Places, this monumental stone building was designed by the New York City firm, Carrere and Hastings, designers of the New York Public Library.
 Today, the library serves as the community’s hub of learning and discovery.
 Explore new interests with a range of resources and programs for all ages.
 The library’s History Discovery Center provides research assistance to those seeking local history and genealogical information.
 Programs are free and open to the public.

 Skaneateles is hosting an array of unique events throughout the summer season, including: the annual library book sale July 15-17, and the Curbstone Festival and sidewalk sales with great bargains and balloon art, July 15 through 17.
 More information is available online.